Authentic Lessons for 21st Century Learning

 45 Minute(s)

 Go to slide 10.
 Introduce students to the C.R.U.S.H. and Smush strategy.
-Distribute a copy of the attached The Physics of Car Safety article to each student, inviting them to C.R.U.S.H and Smush the article according to the following directions:
+Distribute a copy of the attached Physics and Car Safety article to each student, inviting them to C.R.U.S.H and Smush the article according to the following directions:

 • Circle any new vocabulary.
 Look up each definition and, in the margin of the reading, record a sentence that uses each circled word correctly.